Sheet pan dinner from iStock

 Tip: Double the spice mixture (or quadruple!) to have it ready for the next time you make it.

-Editor’s note: This article was originally published in December 2018, and updated in August 2020.
+Editor’s note: This article was originally published few years ago, and updated for 2023.